jlcaron/docs/app/3.0/start/toolbox/deploy.md

 ## Build for deployment

+`TODO: Check this`

 Type `polymer build` to build your Polymer application for production.

 You can serve different builds of your app to browsers with different capabilities.
-The Polymer Starter Kit is configured to create three builds:
+The Polymer Starter Kit is configured to create 3 builds:

 * A bundled, minified build with a service worker, compiled to ES5 for compatibility with older browsers.
 * A bundled, minified build with a service worker.
 ES6 code is served as-is.
 This build is for browsers that can handle ES6 code.